AndrewRadev/bacterial_growth/app/view/templates/pages/help/pages/main-concepts.md

 Consists of one or more members.
 Each experiment needs to have at least one community, unless it consists of a control without any microbial community.

 Microbial strains within a community always reference an NCBI identifier (<https://www.ncbi.nlm.nih.gov/datasets/>).
-A custom strain needs to be annotated with its NCBI taxon.
+A custom strain needs to be annotated with its closest taxonomic parent that can be found in NCBI.

 ## Perturbation